node-red/node-red.github.io/docs/creating-nodes/appearance.md

 If the value is a string, that is used as the icon.

 If the value is a function, it will get evaluated when the node is first loaded, or after it has been edited.
 The function is expected to return the value to use as the icon.

 The function will be called both for nodes in the workspace, where `this` references a node instance, as well as for the node's entry in the palette.
 In this latter case, `this` will not refer to a particular node instance and the function *must* return a valid value.

+{% highlight javascript %}
 ...
 icon: "file.png",
 ...

-There are some stock icons available for use, or the node can provide its own.
+{% endhighlight %}

+The icon can be either:

+ - the name of a stock icon provided by Node-RED,
+ - the name of a custom icon provided by the module,
+ - a Font Awesome 4.7 icon

 #### Stock icons